-In this article, I’ll explain how the change process works on different kinds of projects and offer a simple step-by-step procedure you can use to handle changes even with the most inflexible methodologies.
+In this article, I’ll explain how the change process works on different kinds of projects.
+I’ll then offer a step-by-step Agile and Waterfall change management process to help you handle changes even with the most inflexible methodologies.

 There are many reasons your requirements can change before the project reaches completion.